open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 Export() will never be called concurrently for the same exporter instance.
 Export() can be called again only after the current call returns.

-Export() must not block indefinitely, there must be a reasonable upper limit after which the call must time out with an error result (typically FailedRetryable).
+Export() MUST NOT block indefinitely, there MUST be a reasonable upper limit after which the call MUST time out with an error result (typically FailedRetryable).

 **Parameters:**